Shinshinotsu, Hokkaido

 Shinshinotsu (新篠津村, Shinshinotsu-mura) is a village located in Ishikari, Hokkaido, Japan.

-As of September 2016, the village has an estimated population of 3,235.
-The total area is 78.24 km2.
+As of July 31, 2023 the village had an estimated population of 2,833 and a population density of 36.3 persons per km2.
+The total area is 78.04 km2.

 Geography

 Shinshinotsu is the smallest and the only village in Ishikari Subprefecture.
 Ishikari River flows the east of the village.